eastonwhite/2019-08-29-vermont/index.md

 {% endif %}

-Collaborative Notes
+<h2 id="etherpad"> Collaborative Notes </h2>

-If you want to use an Etherpad, go to
+Throughout the workshop, we will use an Etherpad to share notes

 http://pad.carpentries.org/2019-08-29-vermont

-where 'YYYY-MM-DD-site' is the identifier for your workshop, e.g., '2015-06-10-esu'.

 {% if page.collaborative_notes %}
 <p id="collaborative_notes">